rohitsethii/Hyperledger-Fabric-Network/README.md

 curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.0
 ```

-The command above downloads and executes a bash script that will download and extract all of the platform-specific binaries
+Above command executes a bash script that will download and extract all of the platform-specific binaries

 * configtxgen,
 * configtxlator,